-Why is the Alliance focusing on Decision Education for middle and high school students?
+Why is the Alliance focusing on Decision Education for K-12 students?

-Middle and high school students are both developmentally capable of learning Deciding and Critical Thinking Skills and at a stage of their lives when the consequences of their decisions are increasingly important.
+K-12 students are developmentally capable of learning decision-making skills and are in the process of reaching stages of their lives when the consequences of their decisions are increasingly important.
 No matter a student’s interests, their goals, or the values they are developing, improving their decision skills has a vital and cumulative effect and is the surest way to help them reach their full potential.
-We believe that skills and dispositions for becoming a better decision-maker should be woven into every part of middle and high school student’s learning experience.
+We believe that skills and dispositions for becoming a better decision-maker should be woven into every part of K-12 student’s learning experience.

 Why do we need a national movement to promote Decision Education?

 Our education system has never systematically prioritized and taught skills and dispositions for making better decisions, although advances in decision and behavioral sciences are improving the lives of people who have access to them.
 It is time for a shift in education so these advances reach all students.
 A national movement will give schools the support they need to provide professional development opportunities for educators and engaging, developmentally-appropriate instructional resources for students.

 Is Decision Education just a way to steer students towards certain values and behaviors?

 No, the Decision Education Framework and related instructional resources do not imply the “right” thing to do or promote specific lifestyle choices.
 Instead, Decision Education is about helping students learn the skills and develop the dispositions they need to make decisions that promote their long-term wellbeing.